Zákolany: Administrative division

+Etymology

+The name Zákolany is derived from the Czech words za kolím (lit. 'behind the stakes') and meant "the village of people who lived behind the palisade".

 Geography

 Zákolany is located about 11 km northeast of Kladno and 15 km northwest of Prague.
 It lies in the Prague Plateau.
 The villages of Zákolany and Kováry are situated in the valley of the stream Zákolanský potok.

 History

 The first written mention of Zákolany is from 1282.

 Transport

 Zákolany is located on the railway line Kladno–Kralupy nad Vltavou.